 In 2017, the Swedish parliament adopted a climate policy framework for Sweden.
 The framework is based on the agreement reached in the Cross-Party Committee on Environmental Objectives and consists of new climate goals, a climate act and a climate policy council.
 A long-term climate goal was introduced, which means that by 2045 at the latest Sweden will have no net emissions of greenhouse gases.

 The industry and transport sectors represent a big share of the Swedish emissions and can therefore be a big part of the solution.
-Industries and companies are starting to see business opportunities in a transformation and realise that it is no burden being a forerunner in the efforts to reduce emissions and contribute to a fossil free society.
+Industries and companies are starting to see business opportunities in a transformation and realize that it is no burden being a forerunner in the efforts to reduce emissions and contribute to a fossil free society.

 Panel discussion, moderated by Svante Axelsson national coordinator of Fossil Free Sweden